- Sphere Engine overview

 The high customizability of the Containers module makes it easy to run a variety of technologies ranging from the most straightforward single file scripts up to multi-component complex applications.
 What you can integrate includes:

-- web applications (front-end only, back-end only, or full stack)
+- web applications (front-end only, back-end only, or full stack),

-- desktop applications and mobile apps
+- desktop applications and mobile apps,

-- console applications
+- console applications,

-- unit-testing verification and I/O verification
+- unit-testing verification and

-You can use RESTful API to execute projects in a non-interactive mode (i.e. batch mode) or integrate your application with our Workspace to get an interactive mode as well.
-In the Workspace, your end-users can interact with their apps, for example, via a web browser or the command line.
+with our workspace to get an interactive mode as well.
+In the workspace, your end-users can interact with their apps,

 Regardless of the integration method, the Sphere Engine Containers module can execute all these types of applications safely, reliably, and on a large scale.